 On the federal level, someone could propose a law, but if Congress does not vote in favor of it, the law does not get passed.
 Congress even balances itself through its structure.

-Back when the system was created, the founding fathers were not sure whether the states should get equal or proportional representation in Congress, so their solution was a bicameral legislature, a two-house legislative body.
+When the system was created, the Founding Fathers were unsure whether the states should get equal or proportional representation in Congress.
+Their solution was a bicameral legislature, a two-house legislative body.

 Both houses have to pass a law for it to take effect, and even when that happens, the Supreme Court could deem the law unconstitutional and revoke it because the constitution rules supreme.

 The Supreme Law of the Land

-The Constitution can override anything the government might decide to do.
+The constitution can override anything the national government might decide to do.

 This ensures that basic human rights may not be violated and that the foundational structure of the government cannot be radically altered.

 The Founding Fathers designed the constitution to be an undying law, more powerful than any group of people.
 However, they understood that as times change, it might need additions.
-This is allowed, and it has happened several times in the past.

-No matter what, though, the original document and the first ten amendments (also called the Bill of Rights), which outline the system of government and rights of humans respectively, cannot be changed or repealed.
-The nature of the Constitution provides security and confidence in the United States of America, established for the people and built to last as the supreme law of the land.
+The nature of the constitution provides security and confidence in the United States of America, established for the people and built to last as the supreme law of the land.